osrsbox/osrsbox-db/README.md

 ### Item Weapon

 A select number of items in OSRS are equipable weapons.
-Any equipable item that is a weapon has additional properties stored as an `ItemWeapon` object including attributes such as `attack_speed` and `weapon_types` values.
-The `ItemWeapon` object is nested within an `ItemDefinition` under the `weapon` key.
+Any equipable item that is a weapon has additional properties stored as an `ItemWeapon` type object including attributes such as `attack_speed` and `weapon_types` values.
 Additionally, each weapon has an array of combat stances associated with it to determine the `combat_style`, `attack_type`, `attack_style` and any `bonuses` or combat `experience` association.
+The `ItemWeapon` object is nested within an `ItemDefinition` object when using the Python API.
+If you are parsing the raw JSON files, this data is nested under the `weapon` key.
 It is very important to note that not all items in OSRS are equipable weapons.
 Only items with the `equipable_weapon` property set to `true` are equipable.
-All of the properties available for equipable weapons are listed in the table below including the property name, the data types used, a description of the property and if the property is required to be populated - if not required, the property value can potentially be set to `None`
+All of the properties available for equipable weapons are listed in the table below including the property name, the data types used, a description of the property and if the property is required to be populated - if not required, the property value can potentially be set to `None`.

 | Property | Data type | Description | Required |
 | -------- | --------- | ----------- | -------- |